Social activities

 Social activities can help you stay healthy and independent.
 Getting out with others is key for improving health.

-Research shows that the effects of being alone and feeling lonely lead to a higher risk of chronic disease.
-But social activities can safe-guard against them.
+Research shows that the effects of loneliness lead to a higher risk of chronic disease.
+But social activities can safeguard against them.

 Staying connected is a great way to look after yourself and maintain your independence.

-There are lots of positive effects of spending more time with others.
+There are lots of positive effects from spending more time with others.
 Here are some of the most common benefits of getting out to see people:

-• Promotes a stronger immune system and improves physical health and increases movement.
+- Promotes a stronger immune system, improves physical health, and increases movement

 Where do I start?